Jerry Mays (defensive lineman): Professional career

 Mays moved to left defensive tackle in 1964, playing between future Hall of Famers Bobby Bell (left defensive end) and Buck Buchanan (right defensive tackle).
 Bell and Buchanan are considered two of the top 100 players in AFL/NFL history.
 He had five sacks on the season.
 Mays was once again selected to play in the AFL All-Star Game.
-The AFL named him first-team All-AFL, and the AP and NEA named him second-team All-AFL.
+The Sporting News named him first-team All-AFL, and the AP and NEA named him second-team All-AFL.

 In 1965, Stram moved Mays to left defensive end, where he would play for the rest of his career.
 Mays had nine sacks at his new position.
-He was named first-team All-AFL by the AFL, AP and NEA and second-team by UPI.
+He was named first-team All-AFL by The Sporting News, AP and NEA and second-team by UPI.
 He was selected to play in the AFL All-Star Game again.
 In 1966, the Chiefs once again won the AFL championship, 31–7 over the Buffalo Bills, with Mays having a sack in the championship game.
 The Chiefs then competed in the first Super Bowl against the Green Bay Packers, losing 35–10.
 Mays had 5.5 sacks on the season.
-He was again selected first-team All-AFL by the AFL, AP and NEA, as well as by UPI.
+He was again selected first-team All-AFL by The Sporting News, AP and NEA, as well as by UPI.
 He was also selected to play in the AFL All-Star Game.

 In 1967, Mays had two fumble recoveries and 6.5 sacks.
 He had his best two years in sacks in 1968 and 1969, with 10.5 and 11, respectively.
 He was selected to the AFL Western Division All-Star squad in 1967 and 1968.
 The AP named him second-team All-AFL from 1967 to 1969, and The Sporting News named him first-team All-AFL in 1967 and 1968, and second-team All-AFL in 1969.

 The Chiefs won the final AFL championship in 1969.
 The Chiefs' defensive line that season consisted of Mays at left end, Hall of Fame tackles Curley Culp (left tackle) and Buck Buchanan (right tackle), and right end Aaron Brown.
 They have been rated among the top 10 defensive lines in AFL/NFL history.
 The defense also included, among others, Hall of Famers Bobby Bell (left linebacker), Willie Lanier (middle linebacker), Emmitt Thomas (right cornerback) and Johnny Robinson (free safety).
 In 1969, the Chiefs' defense led the AFL by allowing only 177 points in 14 games, with the next lowest team allowing 242 points.
 They also led the AFL in fewest total yards (3,163), fewest passing yards (2,072) and fewest running yards allowed (1,091).